 IDMC's first IDI report provided a baseline assessment at the end of 2019.
 The second report captures the global situation at the end of 2020 and shows that, while moderate progress has been recorded in some areas, significant progress is still to be made.
 This top-level assessment should be complemented with more in-depth, country-specific analyses, and can be adapted into national progress monitoring tools.

 In addition to the IDI, IDMC developed a standard methodology to assess the conditions in which IDPs live across different displacement situations.
 In some contexts, IDPs are exposed to high levels of violence, malnutrition and disease in overcrowded and unsanitary displacement camps.
 In other cases, they are provided with free social housing and priority access to services.
-To call attention to situations of particular concern, highlight key threats to IDPs’ safety and wellbeing, and better measure progress towards finding solutions to internal displacement, a first severity assessment was conducted at the end of 2019, followed by an update at the end of 2020.
+To call attention to situations of particular concern, highlight key threats to IDPs’ safety and wellbeing, and better measure progress towards finding solutions to internal displacement, a first severity assessment was conducted at the end of 2019, followed by an update at the end of 2020, and then in another at the end of 2022.
 Annual revisions will follow to support progress monitoring across 50 countries.

 We are always looking to strengthen and expand our existing partnerships.
 If you are interested in working with our research team, please contact firstname.lastname@example.org.